core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Client-Proxy response revalidation with the Group-ETag Option moved to draft-tiloca-core-groupcomm-proxy.

 * Security considerations on amplification attacks.

+* Generalized transport protocols to include others than UDP/IP multicast; and security protocols other than Group OSCORE.

 * Editorial improvements.